Action of 22 September 1914: Background

-Though all three ships were less than 15 years old, they preceded a major shift in the technology of naval warships.
+Though all three ships were less than 15 years old, warship design had incorporated many changes since, like oil fuel and turbine engines.
 Concerns had been expressed about the vulnerability of the ships against modern German cruisers but the War Orders of 28 July 1914, reflecting pre-war assumptions about attacks by destroyers rather than submarines, remained in force.
 The ships were to patrol the area "south of the 54th parallel clear of enemy torpedo craft and destroyers" supported by Cruiser Force C during the day.
-The Harwich Patrol guarded the Dogger Bank and the Broad Fourteens further south; usually cruisers were to the north closer to the Dogger Bank and sailed south at night.
+The Harwich Patrol guarded the Dogger Bank and the Broad Fourteens further south; usually cruisers were to the north, closer to the Dogger Bank and sailed south at night.
 The cruisers moved to the Broad Fourteens to reinforce the fourth cruiser during troop movements from Britain to France.
-Heading south put the ships closer to German bases, more vulnerable to submarine attack.
+Heading south put the ships closer to German bases and more vulnerable to submarine attack.